-Tentative Schedule for Math 1190:001 - MWF Fall10
+Tentative Schedule for Math 1190:001-MWF Spring11

 Below is a TENTATIVE schedule of instruction for the semester.
 Homework assignments are typically due at the beginning of class period following its lecture.
 The dates and contents are subject to change and you are responsible for all changes announced during class.
 As class time permits, we will work ahead.
 You are responsible for all information given in class regardless of your attendance.
+Note: The Exam date may change as the instructor deems necessary.